Wednesday, October 23, 2024

 ...good cannon fodder.
 An encounter with nibelungs should be at least on par with any other fighter, and they use proper armor and weapons.
 Those might be crafted with strange underworld means but they are refined and not crude.
 Their elite troops will possibly use envenomed blades or whips.
 Their morale is also on par with human bandits: not cowardish, but not temerary either and enjoy combat.

 ...prone to conflict.
-Be it for treasure, territory, joy, the demands of their underworld gods, or any other motif we devise through this lines, they have plenty of reasons to attack when the reaction roll goes badly.
+Be it for treasure, territory, slave hunt, joy, the demands of their underworld gods, or any other motif we devise through this lines, they have plenty of reasons to attack when the reaction roll goes badly.
 On the other hand, their morality is not as devious as drow or goblins in general, and at least some of them should be more sensible to provide the opportunity of meaningful interactions (as they will be the only humanoids down in the depths)

 ... crafters.
 They are responsible of any architecture found beyond the line where humans do not dare to dig.
 They can be behind specially rare magical or precious items.
 Their constructions involve metals, but also all kinds of weird stuff such as spidersilk, insect parts, poisons, fungi, luminiscent stuff, fangs, reptile skin or others.